binbinmods/Obeliskial-Options/README.md

 | **Level Past 50**                   | true        | false       | Allows characters to be raised up to rank 500.                                                                                                                             |

 Subclasses as at Sands of Ulminin release: mercenary, sentinel, berserker, warden, ranger, assassin, archer, minstrel, elementalist, pyromancer, loremaster, warlock, cleric, priest, voodoowitch, prophet, bandit, paladin, fallen.
 If you’re already in the hero selection screen, you need to leave and re-enter it to update the clones.
-Clones do not count for events (i.e., do not get dialogue options).
-The perk selection screen will sometimes show the wrong skin in the top right, but appears to be functional.

 ## Corruption & Madness